6 0 6

 Islet is when the immune system mistakenly attacks the insulin-producing cells of the pancreas causing type 1 diabetes.

 According to a 2011 research article, vitamin D is linked to insulin resistance and Type 2 diabetes.
 They have discovered the presence of vitamin D in the beta cells of the pancreas.

-Beta cells depend on calcium in order to produce and secrete insulin in order to properly manage blood glucose.
+Beta cells depend on calcium to produce and secrete insulin to properly manage blood glucose.